International Baccalaureate: Marking guides plagiarism

+Russian invasion of Ukraine

+Following the Russian invasion of Ukraine in 2022, the International Baccalaureate Organization (IB) initially restricted its operations in Russia, halting new school authorizations.
+However, unlike many other international educational institutions, IB continued its activities in the country, allowing existing schools to operate under its curriculum.
+This decision has been criticized for contradicting global sanctions and ethical stances taken by other organizations.

+On 25 August 2025, the Office of the Prosecutor General of Russia accused the International Baccalaureate Organisation of shaping "Russian youth according to Western templates, ... imposing its own interpretation of historical processes, distorting well-known facts, spreading anti-Russian propaganda and fomenting interethnic discord."
+Subsequently, the organisation was designated as "undesirable" by the Russian government, a status that prohibits it from distributing materials or running programmes in the country.

+In response, the International Baccalaureate stated that it "is not affiliated with any political body... we affirm our belief that every learner deserves access to rigorous, future-focused education."

 May 2020 examination results

-In March 2020, the IB announced that exams for the May 2020 session had been canceled as a response to the COVID-19 pandemic.
-It claimed that the final grades would instead be calculated based on course work, students' teacher-predicted grades, and historic school data.
+In March 2020, the IB announced that exams for the May 2020 session had been cancelled as a response to the COVID-19 pandemic.
+It claimed that the final grades would instead be calculated based on coursework, students' teacher-predicted grades, and historical school data.
 "Prior to the attribution of final grades, this process was subjected to rigorous testing by educational statistical specialists to ensure our methods were robust.
-It was also checked against the last five years’ sets of results data," an IB spokesman said.
-In July 2020, the IB released its results for Diploma Programme and Career-related Programme candidates enrolled in the May 2020 session.
-Over 17,000 signatories signed an online petition calling for a clarification of the grading methodology, and for free remarking and retesting.
+It was also checked against the last five years' sets of results data," an IB spokesman said.
+In July 2020, the IB released its results for the Diploma Programme and Career-related Programme candidates enrolled in the May 2020 session.
+Over 17,000 signatories signed an online petition calling for a clarification of the grading methodology, and free remarking and retesting.
 Several educators have criticized IB's approach to the 2020 grading.
 The Office of Qualifications and Examinations Regulation stated it would "scrutinize" the grades.
 The Norwegian Data Protection Authority asked the IB to provide data under the General Data Protection Regulation.

 Some argued that using a school's historical data to produce grades was unfair to black or low-income students, or students from smaller schools.
 Others complained about the lack of transparency and fair process of the grades' appeal process.